Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Telemetry.md

 ## Module PID Value Mapping

-The following are the unique ID's (also known as PIDs) used in the AMBA deployment
+The following are the unique IDs (also known as PIDs) used in the AMBA deployment

 | Name                                                                | PID                                  | Telemetry for                                                                   |
 | ------------------------------------------------------------------- | ------------------------------------ | ------------------------------------------------------------------------------- |